check-spelling-sandbox/solo-io-go-utils/securityscanutils/README.md

 ## Using securityscanutils
 Using the utils here is as easy as using the CLI defined in the cli subdirectory.
-The snippet below shows the output the said CLI's `help` command.
+The snippet below shows the output of the CLI's `help` command.

 The `GITHUB_TOKEN` environment variable must be set for security scanning to work.